Tighter Bounds for Query Answering with Guarded TGDs: Fact closure and making the chase similar to a linear chase

 We prove the other direction, assuming $\inst, \Sigma \models Q$.
-We will modify the shortcut chase to the \emph{$\sidesign$-donating shortcut chase} where, when applying non-full steps, we only inherit $\sidesign$-facts from the parent node to the child node (whereas our definition above inherits all facts).
-We will show that the $\sidesign$-donating shortcut chase is complete, which suffices to conclude: indeed, as it propagates less facts, the $\sidesign$-donating shortcut chase derives less facts than the original shortcut chase.
-The point of the $\sidesign$-donating shortcut chase is that, whenever we create a node, then the facts that it contains are a childish instance.

-We first show the following auxiliary claim (*): in a $\sidesign$-donating shortcut chase that starts with a fact-saturated instance, when we derive a fact $F$ in a node $v$ (which by fact-saturation is not the root node), then $F$ is not guarded in the parent of~$v$.
+We first show the following auxiliary claim (*): in a shortcut chase that starts with a fact-saturated instance, when we derive a fact $F$ in a node $v$ (which by fact-saturation is not the root node), then $F$ is not guarded in the parent of~$v$.
 Indeed, assume by contradiction that $F$ is guarded in a node $v'$ of~$F$ but was derived in a child $v$ of~$v'$.
-The set of facts present in the node~$v'$ when it was created formed a childish instance $I'$, and the $\sidesign$-donating shortcut chase sequence witnesses that the fact $F$ on $\adom(I')$ is entailed by~$I'$ and~$\Sigma'$, hence by~$I'$ and~$\Sigma$.
+The set of facts present in the node~$v'$ when it was created formed a childish instance $I'$, and the shortcut chase sequence witnesses that the fact $F$ on $\adom(I')$ is entailed by~$I'$ and~$\Sigma'$, hence by~$I'$ and~$\Sigma$.
 So by completeness of the childish saturation $\Sigma'$, we should have derived $F$ in the full saturation step on~$v$ and inherited it in~$v'$ instead of deriving it on~$v'$ as we assumed --- a contradiction.